krunal-sukhade/to-do-webapp/README.md

 3. Commit your changes (`git commit -m "Added new feature"`).
 4. Push to your branch (`git push origin feature-branch`).
 5. Create a Pull Request.

+## Requirements

+### Frontend Development and API Integration:
+- Utilize HTML to structure the application's layout.
+- Use CSS for styling the application (Bootstrap or Material-UI is allowed).
+- Implement JavaScript (ES6+).
+- Integrate with a public API (e.g., a weather API) to display relevant data for tasks.
+- Implement error handling for API requests.

+### React Components and Advanced State Management:
+- Use functional components and React hooks (`useState`, `useEffect`).
+- Implement at least two components:
+  - **TaskInput**: Component for adding tasks.
+  - **TaskList**: Component for displaying tasks.
+- Use Redux Thunk or Redux Saga for handling asynchronous actions (API calls).

+### Responsive Design:
+- Ensure the application is fully responsive across mobile, tablet, and desktop devices.
+- Use CSS Grid and Flexbox for layout.
+- Implement a mobile-first design approach.

+### Functionality:
+- **Add Task**: Users can input and add tasks.
+- **View Tasks**: Display all added tasks.
+- **Delete Task**: Allow users to remove tasks.
+- **Task Prioritization**: Set and display task priorities (High, Medium, Low).
+- **Persistent Storage**: Use local/session storage for data persistence.

+### User Authentication:
+- Simulate login/logout functionality using Redux.
+- Protect the To-Do list so only logged-in users can access tasks.

 ## License
 This project is licensed under the MIT License.